MCharCyber/crypticLair/README.md

-A python built to try different ciphers and also has a password strength checker.
+A python tool to try different ciphers and also has a password strength checker.

 Password strength checker: has entropy calculation for a simple outcome of strength.